 2) Launch the application and allow it to access photos on your iPhone.

-3) Tap on the List icon in the lower left corner of the screen to access photo library.
+3) Tap on the ” + ” icon in the center of the screen to access photo library.

-4) Search for the photo for which you want to remove the GPS data.
-Tap on the small blue “i” located to the right of the photo.
+4) Search for the photo for which you want to remove the GPS data and open it in the app.